skyway/skyway.github.io/en/migration.md

         </p>
         <h4>Migration Timing to the Enterprise Edition</h4>
         <p>
           A function to check monthly usage on the Dashboard of the Community Edition is available.
-Among the customers who used SkyWay, those who reached the use limit are contacted separately.
-If you do not need supports or SLA, please consider the use of the Community Edition first.
+If you reach the usage limit of the Community Edition, please consider making a <a href="./contactus.html">registration for the Enterprise Edition.</a>
         </p>
       </div>
     </div>